pakozm/lua-faces/README.md

-# Lua-FCES
+# Lua-FaCES
-Lua-FCES is a forward chaining expert system written in Lua programming language
+Lua-FaCES is a forward chaining expert system development tool written in Lua programming language.